deeplearninc/relaax/tutorials/policy_gradient/README.md

 It needs to define `placeholder` for the input state with first unset dimension to have flexibility in batch size.
 Standard ReLU (Rectifier Liner Unit) function is applied to the output of the hidden layer.
-And we use `sigmoid` at the final output to represent probability of action take.
+And we use `sigmoid` at the final output to represent probability of action to take.

-Forward pass trough the network is performed by `run_policy` method, which takes a single states as input.
+Forward pass trough the network is performed by `run_policy` method, which takes a single state as input.

 Then we define `placeholders` for network weights to assign them a new values with appropriate method:
 ```python